 “When choosing non-vegetable protein sources, go with those that are rich in Omega-3 fatty acids: free range eggs, free range chicken/poultry (preferably without antibiotics), grass-feed beef, and of course, wild (not farm raised) fatty fish such as salmon.

-“Keep dairy to a minimum and when consuming it, go with whole-milk products, not skin, and organic grass-fed cow products whenever possible.
+“Keep dairy to a minimum and when consuming it, go with whole-milk products, not skim, and organic grass-fed cow products whenever possible.
 I realize these are expensive, but cutting back on dairy consumption can help counter the increased cost of the product, making what you do take in much better for your health.
 Anyone sticking to a diet with these basics is going to be well on their way to improving their health, no matter what is ailing them.”

 Should I Supplement?